vrajce/SkillSwap/README.md

 *SwapIT* is a swipe-based, community-driven platform where people connect to *exchange skills.
 Whether you're a web developer wanting to learn photography, or a musician eager to teach guitar and pick up graphic design — **SwapIT makes it simple, personal, and fun.*

 No resumes.
-No long forms.
-Just real people sharing real skills.
+No long forms at all.
+Just real people sharing real skills :)

 ---